 During the case management on 8 December 2014, the Court has fixed the Plaintiff's application of discovery for hearing on 20 January 2015.
 On 20 January 2015, the discovery order was granted.
 Subsequently, on 2 March 2015, the documents specified in the discovery order were inspected by the plaintiff.
-The matter is now fixed for trial from 24 June 2015 to 26 June 2015.
+The matter was fixed for trial from 24 June 2015 to 26 June 2015 and further extended to 28 July 2015 for witnesses to rectify for this matter.